NavisCarrierSolutions/MACS3.API.Services/swagger.md

 ## 4. Specify details for the request

 * Fill in the imoNumber of the vessel.
 * Fill in the calculationsParameter in JSON-Notation.
 This is often the tricky part and requires an intense inspection of the documentation.
-Please use the following JSON-Snippet.
+Please use the JSON-Snippet below.
-* Hit [Execute].
+* Click [Execute].

 ```
 {"tanks":[{"name":"5DBP","density":1.025,"percentageFilled":50.0,"maxFs":false}],"containers":[{"id":1,"containerId":"AAAU1234567","typeIsoCode":"22G0","grossWeight":14.0,"position":"170182"}],"constants":[{"name":"Deadweight constant","weight":676.0,"lcg":79.27,"vcg":7.65,"tcg":0.0,"wda":-4.6,"wdf":295.0}],"settings":{"seawaterDensity":1.025},"calculate":{"loadingCondition":true,"tanks":true,"stability":true,"hydrostatics":true,"strength":false,"strengthCurves":false,"visibility":true,"summary":true}}